gramaziokohler/antikythera/ARCHITECTURE.md

 The data store contains two types of data, internal and external:
 * Orchestrator data, considered internal.
 * Blueprint session data, considered external and linked to a specific `BSID` (blueprint session identifier).
+* The data store also persistently stores "updloaded" blueprints which can be then referenced by their name/identified to start.

 The global nature of blueprint session data is mitigated by the data dependencies defined in the **DAG**, i.e. by defining input and output data keys declaratively.